A Fermi Surface Descriptor Quantifying the Correlations between Anomalous Hall Effect and Fermi Surface Geometry: Introduction

-{}In this context, our paper introduces a groundbreaking Fermi surface descriptor $\mathbb{H}_F$ related to the density of hyperbolic points on the Fermi surface, which computation does not include any topological quantities, but only Fermi surface data.
-It shows higher accuracy in predicting the AHC compared to current methods and unlike them can be simply integrated into material databases.
+{}In this context, our paper introduces a groundbreaking phenomenological Fermi surface descriptor $\mathbb{H}_F$ related to the density of hyperbolic points on the Fermi surface, whose computation does not include any topological quantities, but only Fermi surface data.
+However, it shows a higher match to the AHC compared to current methods and unlike them can be simply integrated into material databases.
 This empirically developed index correlates extremely well with experimentally measured values of intrinsic anomalous Hall conductivity (AHC) (R$^2$ = 0.97, whereas current methods gives just R$^2$ = 0.52). $\mathbb{H}_F$ is tested on 16 different real materials that broadly range from conventional ferromagnets to Weyl semimetals, including cases like Ni and Co$_2$MnAl, where the Berry phase approach (via the Kubo formalism) does not represent a complete picture of the transport.
-We found that 13 of the compounds have one EBR FSs and that the limit of the AHC for a single EBR FS is $\approx$1570 $\frac{\hbar}{e}(\Omega cm)^{-1}$.
+We found that 13 of the compounds have one EBR FSs and that the limit of the AHC for a single EBR FS is $\approx$1570 $(\Omega cm)^{-1}$.
 Two of the materials examined here, CrPt$_3$ and Co$_2$MnAl, have multi-EBR Fermi surfaces and subsequently break the apparent AHC limit.
-We also find that the $\mathbb{H}_F$ matches predictions of the spin Hall conductivity (SHC) for Pt, Beta-W, and TaGa$_3$.
-The $\mathbb{H}_F$ index also enables an inexpensive and rapid computational prediction of AHE/SHE materials and can be implemented with existing density functional theory (DFT) methods and databases.

-Our research represents a significant advancement in the field of topological materials, offering a valuable tool for both theoretical investigations and practical applications.
-We anticipate that this novel Fermi surface descriptor will not only deepen our understanding of the AHC but also open new avenues for engineering topological materials with tailored electronic and transport properties.
-The ensuing sections of this paper will detail the development and application of this descriptor, presenting compelling evidence of its enhanced predictive accuracy and its potential to revolutionize the field of topological materials research and its diverse technological applications.
+We also find that the $\mathbb{H}_F$ matches predictions of the spin Hall conductivity (SHC) for Pt, Beta-W ($W_3W$), and TaGa$_3$.
+The $\mathbb{H}_F$ index also enables an inexpensive and rapid computational prediction of AHE/SHE materials and can be implemented with existing density functional theory (DFT) methods and databases. {}Our phenomenological research not only provides a valuable tool for practical applications in the prediction of AHC, but also underscores limitations in conventional transport theories and suggests possible directions for further theoretical exploration.
+In the following sections, we outline the development and application of the description $\mathbb{H}_F$, providing evidence of its predictive capabilities and highlighting its potential impact on the field of topological materials research and its technological applications.